White wine: Maturing

 Maturing can be done in a vat.
 It takes little time to clarify and to prepare the packaging (bottling or Bag-In-Box) but this may be extended by maturing of lees.
 This type of maturing consists of regularly adding fine lees in suspension in the wine.
 The dead yeast is used for the fine lees which digests itself (autolysis) giving the wine volume and body to support the fruitiness.
 This operation is called Bâtonnage or stirring and is traditionally done with a stick to agitate the lees at the bottom of the barrel.
 This technique needs to be well controlled, however, otherwise the wine may take on a Goût de réduit (Reduced taste) due to the activity of reductase sulphite from the yeast.
 This operation can be done in vats, as in Muscadet, barrels as in Burgundy and many chardonnays, or bottles as in champagne.

 Maturing can also be done in barrels.
 The wine is put in barrels after fermentation but fermentation itself may also occur in the barrel.
 The barrel has a dual role: it flavours the wine giving it a scent of toast, butter, and vanilla but it also helps to mature it by providing a very small regular quantity of oxygen through the wooden walls.
-This oxygen helps to polymerize the components of the wine making it less aggressive and more balanced.
+This oxygen helps to polymerise the components of the wine making it less aggressive and more balanced.